rsmed31/Interface/README.md

 Open a terminal and use the following command : **_git clone https://devops.telecomste.fr/printerfaceadmin/2024-25/group1/printerface.git_**

-### 2. Install dependencies
+### 2. Install virtual environment and dependencies

 To be able to run the project, you will need a python virtual environment and some libraries used in the project.

+#### a) Virtual Environment

+#### b) Dependencies

-To install them, use the command : **_pip install -r requirements.txt_**
+All of the dependencies used in the project have been written in a file name 'requirements.txt'.
+To install them, choose the directory \printerface and use the command : **_pip install -r requirements.txt_**

 ## Run project